Deep-Spark/DeepSparkHub/CONTRIBUTING.md

 ## Propose Pull Request (PR)

-* Raise your idea as an issue on [Gitee](https://gitee.com/deep-spark/deepsparkhub/issues).
+* Raise your idea as an issue on [Gitee](https://gitee.com/deep-spark/deepsparkhub/issues) or [GitHub](https://github.com/Deep-Spark/deepsparkhub/issues).
 * If it is a new feature, a design document should also be submitted.
-* After finishing design review and/or reaching consensus in the issue discussion, complete the code/document development on the forked repo and submit a PR on [Gitee](https://gitee.com/deep-spark/deepsparkhub/pulls).
+* After finishing design review and/or reaching consensus in the issue discussion, complete the code/document development on the forked repo and submit a PR on [Gitee](https://gitee.com/deep-spark/deepsparkhub/pulls) or [GitHub](https://github.com/Deep-Spark/deepsparkhub/pulls).
   * Any irrelevant changes of this PR should be avoided.
   * Make sure your commit history being ordered.
   * Always keep your branch up with the master branch.
   * Make sure all related issues being linked with this PR.
   * Need to provide test method and test result.
-* You need to sign [CLA](https://gitee.com/organizations/deep-spark/cla/deep-park-contributor-protocol) when first time submitting the PR (only do it once).
+* You need to sign CLA on [Gitee](https://gitee.com/organizations/deep-spark/cla/deep-park-contributor-protocol) or [GitHub](https://gist.github.com/Deep-Spark/67e39ac5b1836a9ba5f35b1a3e600223) when first time submitting the PR (only do it once).
 * The PR will only be merged by project maintainer after receiving 2+ LGTM from approvers.
 Please note that the approver is NOT allowed to add LGTM on his own PR.
 * After PR is sufficiently discussed/reviewed, it will get merged, abandoned or rejected by the project maintainer.